 However, live betting on golf is a bit different because tournament play is so episodic.
 Because there are gaps between play (i.e., each day of the tournament), non-live bets actually occur in the gaps between days.

-What live betting adds to golf is a much more granular set of betting options.
+Live betting gives golf fans a much more targeted set of betting options.
 Instead of merely betting on the tournament’s eventual winner, you can wager on the outcome of individual holes or, in some cases, individual shots.

 Even though golf’s pace is considerably slower than other sports, you will still need to use an online sportsbook to participate in live betting.
 Retail sportsbooks simply don’t have the facility to offer very much after the tournament is underway.